 At the end of the day, make sure you are by the temple, ready to watch the beautiful sunset from Sounion Cape.

-You can make this trip a bit longer and more intense by arriving at Sounion Cape for the sunset after visiting Vravron and Thorikos, too.
+You can make this day trip from Athens a bit longer and more intense by arriving at Sounion Cape for the sunset after visiting Vravron and Thorikos, too.
 At Vravros, you can visit an open-air archaeological site, while in Thorikos you can explore the Mycenaean ruins of the settlement established in the 5th century BC.

-5. Discover Ancient Olympia and/or the Corinth Canal
+Off-road safari to Ancient Olympia and/or the Corinth Canal

 Once you get to the Corinth Canal, you can follow the route above or do something entirely different on your day trip from Athens.
 You can spend more time in the area of the Corinth Canal and go on an off-road safari on the Kineta route.

 This will give you the chance to visit the Osios Patapios Monastery, from where you’ll get a stunning view of the Gulf of Corinth.
 Afterward, you can explore the archaeological site Heraion of Perachora, passing through many picturesque traditional Greek villages on your way.
-You can finish the day with a walk to Vouliagmeni lagoon, followed by a well-deserved swim.
+You can finish the day with a walk to Vouliagmeni Lagoon, followed by a well-deserved swim.

 You can, of course, spend less time in the Corinth Canal area, and head towards Ancient Olympia.
 This is where the ancient Olympic Games were born in Classical Greece.
-Besides the archaeological site, you can also visit the Archaeological Museum of Olympia and the Museum of Olympic Games.
+Besides the archaeological site, you can also visit the Archaeological Museum of Olympia and the Museum of the Olympic Games.

-You can also opt for a day trip to learn about the battle of Marathon and to visit the Marathon Tomb.
+You can also opt for a day trip to learn about the battle of the Marathon and to visit the Marathon Tomb.
 And in case you were wondering, marathons got their name from a legend about a soldier who ran from Marathon to Athens… and died.
 But that shouldn’t discourage anyone from running a marathon!

 While you’re here, you should also head to Lake Marathon to see its pure marble damn.
 Another option is to head to the bays of Marathon Cape.
 The latter makes a great destination for those who love to go snorkeling or cliff-diving.
-With the help of a boat, one can also explore the fantastic waters by the isolated island of Dipsa.
+With the help of a boat, one can also explore the fantastic waters of the isolated island of Dipsa.